jahnavi0102/BitTorrentClient_from_scratch/torrent_understanding.md

 warning message (Optional): A human-readable warning message that clients can display.

 failure reason (Optional): If something went wrong, this field will contain a human-readable error message.

+### How WriteCallback Operates:

+void *contents: This is a pointer to the actual raw data chunk that libcurl just received.

+size_t size: The size of a single element (usually 1 byte).

+size_t nmemb: The number of elements in the contents buffer.
+So, the total size of the chunk is size * nmemb.

+void *userp: This is the &readBuffer you passed via CURLOPT_WRITEDATA.
+Inside the callback, you cast it back to a std::string* (i.e., ((std::string*)userp)).

+((std::string*)userp)->append((char*)contents, size * nmemb);: This line is the core!
+It takes the received data chunk (contents with size size * nmemb) and appends it to your readBuffer string.

+return size * nmemb;: It's essential that your WriteCallback returns the number of bytes it successfully handled.
+If it returns a different number (especially 0), libcurl assumes an error occurred and will abort the transfer.